GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Approach

-This is why \NAME{} replaces the neural network with a perception model prior to constructing the GPC polynomial model.
+The output of regression neural networks which use camera images to perceive the vehicle's state is affected by environmental factors unrelated to the vehicle's state.
+For a given ground truth state, such perception systems produce a distribution of possible perceived states.
+To enable faster sampling of this output distribution, \NAME{} replaces the perception system with a perception model prior to constructing the GPC polynomial model.
 Algorithm~\ref{code:app:perTrain} shows how \NAME{} creates the perception model.
 The steps are as follows: \begin{enumerate}